lepidus/OASwitchboard/README.md

 ## Version support

-The `main` branch of this repository is compatible with OJS 3.4.0.x.
+This branch of the repository is compatible with OJS 3.4.0.x.

-A version compatible with OJS 3.3.0.x is available in the [`stable-3_3_0`](https://github.com/lepidus/OASwitchboard/tree/stable-3_3_0) branch.
+Versions compatible with other OJS stable releases are available in other branches.

 - Plugin version `v1.x.x.x` is compatible with OJS 3.3.0.x
 - Plugin version `v2.x.x.x` is compatible with OJS 3.4.0.x
+- Plugin version `v3.x.x.x` is compatible with OJS 3.5.0.x

 You can find the latest version of the plugin compatible with your OJS version in the [Releases page](https://github.com/lepidus/OASwitchboard/releases).